Vajra: Accompanying bell

 The vajra is almost always paired with a ritual bell called a ghanta.
-The Tibetan term for the ritual bell used in Buddhist religious practices is tribu.
+The Tibetan term for the ritual bell used in Buddhist religious practices is "dril bu" (འབྲིལ་བུ).
 Priests and devotees ring bells during the rituals.
-Together these ritual implements represent the inseparability of wisdom and compassion in the enlightened mindstream.
+Together these ritual implements represent the inseparability of wisdom and compassion.

 The bell is the most commonly used of all musical instruments in tantric Buddhist ritual.
 The sound made by the bells is regarded as very auspicious and is believed to drive out evil spirits from where the ritual is being performed.
 When the bell is being used with the vajra its use is varied depending on the ritual or the mantras being chanted.
 During meditation ringing the bell represents the sound of Buddha teaching the dharma and symbolizes the attainment of wisdom and the understanding of emptiness.
-During the chanting of the mantras the Bell and Vajra are used together in a variety of different ritualistic ways to represent the union of the male and female principles.
+During the chanting of the mantras the bell and vajra are used together in a variety of different ritualistic ways to represent the union of the male and female principles.

 The hollow of the bell represents the void from which all phenomena arise, including the sound of the bell, and the clapper represents form.
 Together they symbolize wisdom (emptiness) and compassion (form or appearance).
 The sound, like all phenomena, arises, radiates forth and then dissolves back into emptiness.

 Iconography and religious terminology

 Various figures in Tantric iconography are represented holding or wielding the vajra.
-Three of the most famous of these are Vajrasattva, Vajrapani, and Padmasambhava.
+The most famous of these are Vajrapani, Vajrasattva, and Vajradhara.
+The figure of the Wrathful Vajrapani (lit. vajra in the hand) brandishes the vajra, in his right hand, above his head.
 Vajrasattva (lit. vajra-being) holds the vajra, in his right hand, to his heart.
-The figure of the Wrathful Vajrapani (lit. vajra in the hand) brandishes the vajra, in his right hand, above his head.
-Padmasambhava holds the vajra above his right knee in his right hand.
+Vajradhara holds the vajra and bell with hands crossed at his heart.

 The term is employed extensively in tantric literature: the term for the spiritual teacher is the vajracharya; one of the five dhyani buddhas is vajrasattva, and so on.
 The practice of prefixing terms, names, places, and so on by vajra represents the conscious attempt to recognize the transcendental aspect of all phenomena; it became part of the process of "sacramentalizing" the activities of the spiritual practitioner and encouraged him to engage all his psychophysical energies in the spiritual life.